breatheco-de/content/src/content/how-to/how-to-call-a-function-in-javascript.md

 # How to Call a Function in Javascript
 The most common scenario in software development or projects is that they have a variety of different tasks, as well as they can contain a great variety of repetitive tasks, which throughout the code may appear on different occasions.

-Since we know that this is something that will surely happen in our development process, it is a good idea to include these repetitive tasks in a module or code blocks and reuse them when necessary, these modules or code blocks are called **functions**.
+Since we know that this is something that will surely happen in our development process, it is a good idea to include these repetitive tasks in a module or code block and reuse them when necessary, these modules or code blocks are called **functions**.

 ![enter image description here](https://www.tutorialstonight.com/assets/js/javascript-function.png)